The image above shows our Poppy Seed Pod watch on the right.

 Blancpain The Great Wave is a gorgeous art-jewellery dial inside a conventional fine jewellery watch case.

-Art jewellery influence can also be seen in the way Holthinrichs watches proudly display the rough 3D printed texture on some parts of their watches:
+What can be seen as art jewellery influence can also be seen in the way Holthinrichs watches proudly display the rough 3D printed texture on some parts of their watches:

 UnconstrainedTime watches: